altocodenl/tagaway/qascript.md

 - All processes must be executed in the Development Environment.
 - Must be initially logged out of the environment.
-- Browser must NOT be on "Incognito" Mode.
+- Browser must NOT be in "Incognito" Mode.
 - Reliable internet connection must be available (WiFi)
 - Tests must be conducted in the following browsers (versions TBD):
 	- Google Chrome